thellecodes/rn-exchange-app/README.md

     git clone https://github.com/thellecodes/rn-exchange-app
 ```

-then
+then  cd into `rn-exchange-app`

 ```javascript
     npm install
 ```

-run the application with `npm starat` and choose your platform
+run the application with `npm start` and choose your platform